colinhartigan/valorant-rpc/README.md

 # DO NOT USE V2!
 IT'S NOT DONE YET, [USE V1](https://github.com/colinhartigan/valorant-rpc/releases/)

+Please read through the README in its entirety before creating issues/messaging me!

 ```
  _    _____    __    ____  ____  ___    _   ________            ____  ____  ______
 | |  / /   |  / /   / __ \/ __ \/   |  / | / /_  __/           / __ \/ __ \/ ____/